How Community Regulates the Nervous System

 We Were All There

-I remember during the pandemic when my father refused to give up his daily coffee outings.
-Then the coffee shops closed and that choice was gone; his world had become smaller.
+I remember the early days of the pandemic in 2020, when my father refused to give up his daily coffee outings.
+Then the coffee shops were closed and that choice was gone; his world had become smaller.

-We didn’t know how long the isolation would last and we were being told to brace for a “new normal”.
+We didn’t know how long the lockdowns would last and we were being told to brace for “the new normal”.
 But there is nothing normal about a world without community.

-The pandemic exposed the lack of community in the world.
-Perhaps the greatest harm to humanity during the pandemic was not the threat of exposure to the virus but the toll it took on our ability to come together.
-We didn’t fully appreciate what we now know—that the camaraderie of community was more than fun; it was part of what makes us feel safe in the world.
-Human beings are healthier when they are in community.
+The pandemic brought to light the importance of community.
+One of the greatest harms to humanity during the pandemic was not the threat of contracting the virus but the limits it placed on our ability to come together.
+We didn’t fully appreciate what we now know—that the camaraderie of community is more than just fun; it is part of what makes us feel safe in the world.

 Why Community Matters for Our Health

-Eventually, Dad could no longer go to church, a Sunday ritual for him.
+As more closures were mandated, Dad could no longer go to church, a Sunday ritual for him.
 People could no longer go to their gyms.
-On the surface, these were inconveniences, but they disrupted people’s sense of routine and belonging.
+On the surface, these were inconveniences, but they disrupted people’s routines—and the sense of belonging they created.

-Then I learned that my uncle had died—a healthy, social man living in a seniors’ home in California, where pandemic safety measures had significantly reduced his contact with the world.
+Then I learned that my uncle had died—a healthy, extroverted man living in a seniors’ home in California.
+Though he didn’t die of covid, his world, too, had become smaller.

 Strengthening Community in First Responder Workplaces

-For the past two years, I have been meeting with Chiefs, Directors and Supervisors in fire, police and ambulance services.
-I have lost count of how many times one has reported incidents of suicide among their members.
+For the past two years, I have been meeting with Chiefs, Directors and Supervisors in emergency services —fire, police and ambulance.
+I have lost count of how many times one has shared incidents of suicide among their members.

 There is no way to sugar-coat this work.
 Anything can happen on a call.
 First responders know this and that’s why they move into high alert when the calls come.
 It’s the job they have taken on.